 \subsection{Smooth Systems}

-Will the gradient bundle be more effective than the gradient even for smooth systems?
-We investigate this question for three smooth systems: the pendulum, Dubin's car \cite{dubin}, and the quadrotor.
-In many cases, the performance of iRS-LQR is comparable to or better than that of exact linearization.
-However, when the initial guess supplied is not informative, the gradient bundle can power through local minima and still arrive at much better minima compared to exact gradients, as demonstrated by the example of Dubin's car.
+Will the bundled gradient be more effective than the gradient even for smooth systems?
+We investigate this question for three smooth systems: the pendulum, Dubin's car \cite{dubin}, and the quadrotor, which are described in \cite{underactuated}.
+In many cases, the performance of iRS-MPC is comparable to or better than that of exact linearization.
+However, when the initial guess supplied is not informative, the bundled gradient can power through local minima and still arrive at much better minima compared to exact gradients, as demonstrated by the example of Dubin's car.